Bruce Lee's death has caused controversy over the years, as the circumstances surrounding it have struck many as just a little too unclear.

-The day of Bruce Lee’s death, he had been working hard.
-He and his wife were visiting Hong Kong where many of Lee’s movies were made, and had been meeting with producer Raymond Chow for most of the day discussing his upcoming movie.
+The day of Bruce Lee’s death was a busy one.
+He was in Hong Kong, where many of his movies were made, and had been meeting with producer Raymond Chow for most of the day discussing his upcoming movie.
 He was reportedly filled with enthusiasm, acting out scene after scene with energy despite the scorching summer heat.

-After a few hours, when Lee didn’t come down for dinner, Ting went up to check on him and found him unresponsive.
-She called Chow back to the home, who attempted to wake Lee without success.
+After a few hours, when Lee didn’t come down for dinner, Ting Pei went up to check on him and found him unresponsive.
+She called Chow back to the home, and he attempted to wake Lee without success.

 By the time the ambulance arrived at the hospital, Lee was dead.

-Other theories have been floated around, blaming everyone from the Mafia (Italian, Chinese, and American) to his fans to even his family.
+Other theories blame everyone from the Mafia (Italian, Chinese, and American) to his fans to even his family.

 But the theory that continues to hold the most sway among Lee’s admirers is the story of the Lee family curse.

 How Did Bruce Lee Die?
 Some Fans Have A Spooky Answer